Unikernel-Systems/DockerConEU2015-demo/README.md

 To run these, see `demo.sh`.
 After running `unicluster_run`, if you browse to `http://blog/` you will get the Nibbleblog install page.

-The MySQL, Nginx and PHP with Nibbleblog unikernels were shown in the DockerCon demo.
-In addition, this repository also includes some extra unikernels which we did not have time to show:
+In addition to the unikernels shown in the DockerCon demo, this repository also includes some extra unikernels which we did not have time to show:

 ### Nginx serving static files